Chapter Activity Reports

 GTU members, along with faculty, staff the department’s exhibit at the university’s four times-a- year open house recruiting events called Bobcat Days.
 Those events, primarily directed at high school students and their families, allow for our GTU members to provide prospective Bobcats a student’s perspective on our Geography programs, certificates, and job placement opportunities.
 In recognition of the value of our chapter’s contributions to the department’s efforts to enhance student academic success, the department has generously supported our programs financially and through staff assistance in GTU service projects such as “Textbooks for Africa.”
 In fall 2015, GTU coordinated and led an Environmental Workshop which was conducted on a private ranch in the Texas Hill Country.
 The GTU officers led students on a multiple day camping trip in which they conducted a hydrologic flood hazard assessment, controlled burn, and overall environmental land management practices.
 Continuing the tradition of recognizing and fostering student excellence, our GTU chapter inducted fifteen additional new student members at the Kappa Upsilon Chapter Initiation Ceremony held on April 27, 2016.

 Kappa Zeta, University of Northern Colorado

-This spring we added 6 new members at the GTU initiation dinner.
-The dinner was attend by 4 past GTU initiates and 5 current Geography Faculty.
+This spring we added 7 new members at the GTU initiation event and dinner.
+This event was attended by 5 past GTU initiates and 6 current Geography Faculty.

 Lambda, Southern Illinois University-Carbondale